mjza/mra-web-app/knowledge/file structure.md

 ### Additional Tips:

 - **Routing**: Use a routing library like `react-router-dom` to manage navigation between pages.
-- **State Management**: Consider using Context API or Redux for state management if your app grows in complexity.
+- **State Management**: Consider using Context API or Redux for state management if theapp grows in complexity.
 - **Styling**: You can use CSS modules, SASS, or styled-components for styling to keep styles scoped and maintainable.
-- **Testing**: Include a `tests/` directory within `src/` or alongside components/pages to keep your tests organized.
+- **Testing**: Include a `tests/` directory within `src/` or alongside components/pages to keep thetests organized.

 ### Example of a Page Component: